 3. Identify maverick spending

 Maverick spending can sometimes be disguised as errors in the process but the difference is that this is deliberate unapproved spending.
-Without a spend control strategy in place, it’s very difficult for finance teams to differentiate and identify maverick spending to genuine errors and this can leave the company’s finances in a vulnerable position.
+Without a spend control strategy in place, it’s very difficult for team members of finance teams to differentiate and identify maverick spending to genuine errors and this can leave the company’s finances in a vulnerable position.

 4. Access real-time data